 Colin Ware, “Information Visualization”

-In chapter 1, we briefly mentioned how data analysis is like how we imagine archeology to be: spending hour after hour with small tools in the hope of uncovering even the tiniest of insights in the earth.
+In Chapter 1, we briefly mentioned how data analysis is like how we imagine archeology to be: spending hour after hour with small tools in the hope of uncovering even the tiniest of insights in the earth.
 That analogy can be extended into the shared desire to create a narrative.
 Archeologists attempt to recreate the stories of history by digging up parts of a story and it’s the same with data analysts.
 There are stories buried in the data and it’s up to the data analyst to uncover that narrative, piece it back together and communicate that story to others.
 When it comes to data, with its unique blend of complexity and subtlety, nothing can tell a good story (a data story) like a well-crafted visualization.

 A data story is built up from several attributes.
 The two most important of which are truth and relevance.
 While we can have a good story without truth, we cannot have a good data story without truth.
 We cannot affect meaningful and successful change if our stories are built on lies or half-truths.
-Therefore, we need all the skills to uncover the truth within the data, and then we need the visualization skills to be sure the story the reader perceives matches the same story we uncovered within the data.
-The visual language needs to be clear and unambiguous and wrapping around the truth.
+Therefore, we need all the skills to uncover the truth within the data, and then we need the visualization skills to be sure the story the consumer perceives matches the same story we uncovered within the data.
+The visual language should be a wrapper around the truth, thus it needs to be clear and unambiguous.
 Every point, line, color and shape we place into a visualization can (and should) carry some piece of information supporting the truth in the data and our data story.

-A good story is only good if it is relevant and hopefully actionable to the reader.
+A good story is only good if it is relevant and—hopefully—actionable to the consumer.
 We wouldn’t want to show a board-level executive the SIEM dashboard any more than we’d want to force market reports on the SIEM operator.
-Stories completely fail to communicate if the reader doesn’t feel this applies to them.
+Stories completely fail to communicate if the consumer doesn’t feel this applies to them.
 Therefore we have to know the audience for our visualizations.
 Are we trying to illicit and budget change or firewall change?
-A good question to ask yourself is “so what?” and if you struggle to answer that question for the reader, rethink the approach.
-Another good mental exercise to run through a few other possible outcomes of the story, if the result of the visualization is the same (from the readers perspective), then you should be rethinking the visualizations.
-For example, if we’re showing a line graph that goes up, if that line went down, would the reader have a different reaction?
+A good question to ask yourself is “so what?” and if you struggle to answer that question for the consumer, rethink the approach.
+Another good mental exercise to run through a few other possible outcomes of the story, if the result of the visualization is the same (from the consumers perspective), then you should be rethinking the visualizations.
+For example, if we’re showing a line graph with an obvious upward slant, imagine if that line went down, would the consumer have a different reaction?
 If it went up much more than it does, so what?

 We aren’t suggesting that all data should be visualized.
 If the story in the data is summarized with a sentence in an email, so be it.
 If the data can be expressed in a simple look-up table than so be it.
 The goal here is communicating the data.
 If we can communicate better, more succinctly or simpler in any other way, then we should go with that method.
 We also aren’t suggesting that visualizations be the center of the story.
 All data exists within a context and all our stories have a beginning, middle and end.
 Visualizations can play an important and supporting role in the entire communication process, but it should not be the communication by itself.
+Our focus is on the successful communication of the narrative and the method of communication is just a means to that end.

 Why Visualize?